steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 For that, you use the status of the ADR.
 A newly created ADR, then, can be in status "Proposed".
 When you want other to review the ADR, you can set the status to "Request for Comment".
-The ADR can be reviewed by other parties such as other project members, other teams, the (lead) architect, the architecture guild, or persons in the company who are good in architecture work.
+The ADR can be reviewed by other parties such as other project members, other teams, the (lead) architect, the architecture guild, or persons in the organization who are good in architecture work.
 As soon as the review is done, the ADR status can be changed to "Accepted" and should be stored somewhere at a public location.

 ADR can be stored in GIT or in a wiki.